cyn1x/zacvukovic.com/docs/now.md

 ## C Utility Library

 I spend a lot of time returning to fundamentals in other disciplines, so why not Computer Science as well?
-I'm working on <a href="https://github.com/cyn1x/libcspd" target="_blank" rel="noopener noreferrer">libcspd</a> to focus on learning and eventually teaching a plethora of data structures and algorithms.
-This project has been inspired by 'The Last Algorithms Course You'll Ever Need' by ThePrimeagen which serves as an introduction to data structures & algorithms.
+I'm working on <a href="https://github.com/cyn1x/libcspd" target="_blank" rel="noopener noreferrer">libcspd</a> to focus on learning and eventually teaching fundamental computer science concepts while offering a lightweight, reusable codebase for quickly building applications in C.

 Current features: